ianwood314/homeworks/homework04/README.md

 # Marsian Meteorite Landing Data Anaylsis

 We have collected meteorite data from the Marsian surface.
-This repository contains scripts to analyize the average mass, location, and class of these sampled meteors.
+This homework contains scripts that analyize the average mass, location, and class of these sampled meteors.
 You can either use the data we have provided or use your own data.

 ## Homework Objective
 * Familiarize students with common docker commands such as pull, build, and run